celery/celery/docs/userguide/tasks.rst

     >>> def add(x, y):
     ...     return x + y

-You can tell the name of the task by investigating its name attribute:
+You can tell the name of the task by investigating its ``.name`` attribute:

 .. code-block:: pycon

     >>> add.name
     'tasks.add'

-Which is exactly the name that would've been generated anyway, if the module name is :file:`tasks.py`:
+The name we specified here (``tasks.add``) is exactly the name that would've been automatically generated for us if the task was defined in a module named :file:`tasks.py`:

 :file:`tasks.py`: